I tested the 004 parka from Bastong (the South Korean Barbour)

 jacket buttons

-We see that before, they were in relief and now not anymore.
-For what ?
+We see that before, they were in relief and now not.
+Why?

-With raised buttons, there is the risk of damaging the coat through friction, especially the sleeves.
-I think it was this abrasive side that made the buttons change.
+With raised buttons, you run the risk of damaging the coat by friction, especially the sleeves.
+I think it's this abrasive side that made you change the buttons.

-The tagline also changed, from "Rain & Sunshine" to "Symbol of Quality".
-This is a trade-off specific to the brand that I will not comment on here.
-I can simply say that I preferred the old buttons because it had a more artisanal and sensual side .
+The tagline has also changed, going from "Rain & Sunshine" to "Symbol of Quality".
+This is a brand-specific decision that I won't comment on here.
+I can simply say that I preferred the old buttons because they had a more artisanal and sensual feel .

 Yes, we're coming back!

-Seeing them, I can almost feel the relief under the pads of my fingers.
-Not you ?
+Looking at them, I can almost feel the relief under the pads of my fingers.
+Can't you?

 This is a negative point, in my opinion.
-Although it is a reasonable choice from a brand that wants its products to last as long as possible.
+Even if it is a reasonable choice from a brand that wants its products to last as long as possible.

 Second negative point for me: the branding of the buttons.
 I would have preferred something sober, at least flashy.
-Already the zips are golden , the buttons didn't need to be seen as much, nor did they need to display the brand name.
+The zippers are already gold , the buttons didn't need to be as visible, nor did they need to display the brand name.

-On a whim, I'll sand these buttons all down!
-It will only be more beautiful.
+On a whim, I'll sand all of these buttons!
+It'll only be more beautiful.

 The inside of the parka: it's beautiful